Oil down 1 percent after hitting 2009 lows

 Jim Ritterbusch of Chicago-based oil consultancy Ritterbusch & Associates said he expected "a near-term price consolidation that could see a lift in WTI values back toward the $42 area by the end of next week."

-The selloff in crude extended to ultra low sulphur diesel, also known as heating oil HOc1, and gasoline RBc1, pushing those refined fuels near seven-year lows.
+The selloff in crude extended to ultralow sulfur diesel, also known as heating oil HOc1, and gasoline RBc1, pushing those refined fuels near seven-year lows.

 The API also reported a 5.6 million-barrel build in distillates, which include diesel and heating oil, and 2.7 million-barrel rise in gasoline.